Skip to main content

 src/App.tsx

-import { useMutation, useQuery } from "@confect/react";
+import { QueryResult, useMutation, useQuery } from "@confect/react";

-import { Array } from "effect";
+import * as Array from "effect/Array";

 import { useState } from "react";